-A study on Psychology Today shows that lack of sleep not only impacts your brain’s ability to digest and retain information, but it also increases your anxiety and lowers your mood.
+Research shows that lack of sleep not only impacts your brain’s ability to digest and retain information, but it also increases your anxiety and lowers your mood.
 Those who are more sleep deprived also report feeling less friendly and more irritable.
-Those between ages 18-60 should be getting 7 or more hours of shut-eye per night to be on their A-game the next day!
+Basically, you should be getting 7 to 9 hours of shut-eye per night to be on your A-game the next day!

 Try planning your time backwards.
-If you want to get to bed by 11:00 pm tonight, what time should your daily tasks be complete?
+If you want to get to bed by 11:00 pm tonight, what time should all your daily tasks be completed by?
 Try creating a schedule for yourself to follow, including blocking out certain time periods for you to focus without distractions.

 You can even reward yourself by scheduling in leisure time (Netflix, anyone?) for getting things done.
 Best of all, you’ll be cozied up in your sheets by your desired time, with a clear and stress-free mind.

-- I put my phone far away from the reach of my bed.
+- I put my phone far away from my bed.

 - I use the tool sleepyti.me, a bedtime calculator that uses sleep cycles to tell me the best time to wake up to feel refreshed!